 Looking ahead to the next PB cycle, our goal is to increase community involvement by collecting even more project proposals, adding more vetting committee members, and increasing PB voter participation.
 For more information, please see below.

 Menu Project Submission: Have an idea for the next PB project?
 Submit projects you would like to be considered using this LINK.
+Submissions must be in by Monday, September 7.

 PB Vote: All 40th Ward residents are encouraged to vote on the final projects.
 This will take place in the Fall.